C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Example 2

-A student recognizes that removing the same quantity from each side of the equality changes the equation, but the equality is maintained.
+A student recognizes that if you take away the same quantity on each side of the equality, the equation is changed, but the equality is maintained.

 c + 45 = 98